Septarian Nodule or Concretion

 In crystal healing and according to Judy Hall's Crystal Bible, a septarian nodule is said to encourage one to take care of the earth.
 It harmonizes emotions and is generally a joyful stone which helps to bring new ideas and the enthusiasm to follow them through.
 It enhances the ability to communicate within a group and is emotionally nourishing and calming.

-The photo of the septarian nodule at the top of the page is courtesy of Stan Celestian (Flickr), the piece in the second photo is on display in London's Natural History Museum, photo by Stone Mania.
-Click the images to see the original photos.
-The two polished spheres are from our own collection.
+The photo of the septarian nodule at the top of the page is courtesy of Stan Celestian (Flickr).
+The piece in the second photo is on display in London's Natural History Museum, the spheres are from our collection, both photos by Stone Mania.
+Photos are clickable and redirect to the original images.

 Our Collection of Septarian